ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-02-14-Has-capitalism-doomed-humanity.md

 Historically, fragility has been massively overlooked in favour of profit.
 Big tech companies are now worth trillions, and taking over the world.
 They are so self-driven that they don't care about the future beyond beyond their next few years of profit.
 The window of their interests is far, far smaller than that of your children.
 Board members and other employees are abstracted from the damage these companies do - they have no blood on their hands.
 Chouinard, in [Let My People Go Surfing]() says "Limited liability corporations are institutions created explicitly to separate humans from the effects of their actions—making them, by definition, inhuman and inhumane."
 This ignorance, intentional or not, is almost entirely responsible for every worry we have about the world today.

 Yet, on the other end of the spectrum, the same ignorance of fragility has no doubt led to a lot of innovation and technical progress.
 If we worried about everything that could go wrong, we would go nowhere.

+Capitalism and its intentional acceleration of technological progress have led us to a golden age, but also done an unquantifiable amount of damage to the future through climate change.
+The average person has become less poor, some immensely rich, and some unlucky ones have already lost their careers to AI or layoffs in companies which could afford not to lay them off.
+Many people have the ability, thanks to technology, to live fulfilling lives as knowledge workers, rather than working in sweatshops, whilst others do work in sweatshops and lose their jobs.
+It's complicated, and will remain so.

 ## So what can we do?

-This article started off reminding us to be positive about the world and technology, since we are indeed in a golden age.
-It discussed not to polarise our arguments about this, since nobody knows enough to make a convincing argument in either direction.
-Finally, it urges us to think about technology in terms of the damage it can do to fragile systems.
-But what does this mean for us as tech workers?
+Remember, the future is still uncertain, and we are the ones shaping it.
+Let's not polarise our arguments about capitalism, technological acceleration, AI, or any places where we feel fear of the unknown.

 Continually bring your curious mind back to **fragility**.
 See the consequences of your innovation, and the interaction between humans and technology is as important as the technology itself.
-Over the next few years, not only are we going to be slow to react to technology, we're also going to have to be proactive - for instance, some concepts like Universal Basic Income and Reeducation are already pivotal as careers are more rapidly replaced by automation.
+Over the next few years, thanks to rapidly accelerating gains in AI, in relative terms, we're going to be even slower than before in our reaction to new innovation.
+So in light of our fragility, we're also going to have to be proactive - for instance, some concepts like Universal Basic Income and Reeducation are already pivotal as careers are more rapidly replaced by automation.

 **Focus on factfulness** in our world of worries, fake news, misinformation and greed.
 Learn to think critically and separate worries versus facts versus can't-knows.
-When faced with uncertainty, remember: as a data scientist, your job is to find the facts, or at least the highest probabilities!

 Quite simply, since technology moves faster than almost anything can react, as the rank and file of tech organisations, its up to us **we need to pragmatically point technology in the right direction**.
 Every decision we make contributes towards the magnitude and direction of technological progress, and this impacts systems before they can react.